Geometric phase of arbitrary Mueller evolutions and its two-level quantum analogue

 A qubit channel $\mathcal{E}$ (CPTP map) is represented by its Choi matrix~\cite{Jamiolkowski1972,Choi1975}

 and the normalized Choi state $\rho_{\mathcal{E}}=\tfrac12 J_{\mathcal{E}}$.
 Trace preservation is equivalent to

 Applying the characteristic decomposition to $\rho_{\mathcal{E}}$ yields a dominant rank-one component $\rho_{1}$ and mixed layers.
 The pure term $\rho_{1}$ can be reshaped into a single operator $K$ (a Kraus representative), i.e., $\rho_{1}\propto |K\rangle\!\rangle\langle\!\langle K|$.
+Note that $K$ is defined up to the standard unitary freedom in Kraus representations, which does not affect the polar decomposition of $K$ nor the geometric content of its unitary factor.
 In general $\rho_{1}$ need not be trace preserving: trace preservation of the full channel is enforced by the accompanying mixed layers.
 If $\mathrm{Tr}_{\mathrm{out}}(\rho_{1})=\mathbb{I}_2/2$ (equivalently $K^{\dagger}K=\mathbb{I}_2$), then $K$ is unitary and defines a Hamiltonian characteristic core whose rotational generator fixes the geometric phase.
 Otherwise (as in amplitude-damping type channels) $K$ is nonunitary, and the coherent holonomy is associated with the unitary factor of the polar decomposition of $K$, while the remaining layers encode dissipation and reduce visibility.
 Thus, the same structural principle holds: geometric holonomy is fixed by the antisymmetric generator of the coherent core, whereas mixed layers primarily reduce coherence.

+This canonical holonomic core should be distinguished from the total retardance content obtained through serial decompositions of a Mueller matrix, which may isolate entrance and exit retarders \cite{Ossikovski2009,GilSanJoseOssikovski2024} but do not, by themselves, single out a unique coherent contribution.

 We have established a unified geometric viewpoint for classical polarization and qubit dynamics in the presence of depolarization or decoherence.
-The characteristic decomposition isolates a unique pure core admitting a Jones realization.
-The antisymmetric Mueller generator of this core fixes the interferometric geometric phase, while the remaining characteristic layers---including the discriminant and the fully random contribution---affect visibility but do not generate holonomy.
+A general Mueller transformation does not determine a unique observable geometric phase.
+What it determines, through its characteristic decomposition, is a unique coherent Mueller--Jones core whose retarding part defines the canonical holonomic content of the transformation.
+This exhausts the geometrical information that can be intrinsically associated with a Mueller matrix.
+Any additional phase effects observed in interferometric measurements arise from the specific physical realization and from convex averaging, rather than from an intrinsic geometric property of the transformation itself.